Delta2 Lyrae

-Delta^{2} Lyrae (δ^{2} Lyr) is a 4th magnitude star in the constellation Lyra, approximately 770 light years away from Earth.
+Delta^{2} Lyrae (δ^{2} Lyr), also named Jiantai, is a 4th magnitude star in the constellation Lyra, approximately 770 light years away from Earth.
 It is visible to the naked eye.
 It is one of the M4II spectral standard stars.

+Nomenclature

+Delta^{2} Lyrae (Latinized from δ^{2} Lyrae, abbreviated δ^{2} Lyr) is the star's Bayer designation.
+In Chinese astronomy, this star is part of the asterism Jiàn Tái (Clepsydra Terrace, 渐台), which represents timekeeping with water clocks.
+The IAU Working Group on Star Names adopted the name Jiantai for this star on 18 June 2026, after this Chinese constellation.

 Characteristics

 It began life as a hot blue main sequence star, but now is a large cool asymptotic giant branch star with a degenerate carbon-oxygen core.
 It is a semi-regular variable star that has its brightness change by 0.2 magnitudes over an ill-defined period.
 Delta^{2} Lyrae was a star when still in the main sequence, but due to stellar mass loss it has lost 0.5 solar masses.
 The star's photosphere has expanded to 290 times the size of the Sun, and is now radiating 10,200 times the luminosity of the Sun.
 It has cooled to 3394 K, giving Delta^{2} Lyrae a reddish hue typical of M-type stars.